NLnetLabs/draft-ietf-sidrops-prefer-rrdp/draft-ietf-sidrops-prefer-rrdp-01.md

 ### Updates to RFC 6481

-During this phase the updates are applied to section 3 of [@!RFC6481].
+In this phase the bullet point update to section 3 of [@!RFC6481] mentioned above, where it was said the publication repository MAY be available using the RPKI Repository Delta Protocol is replaced by:

-OLD:

-- The publication repository SHOULD be hosted on a highly available service and high-capacity publication platform.
-- The publication repository MUST be available using rsync [@!RFC5781] [RSYNC].
-Support of additional retrieval mechanisms is the choice of the repository operator.
-The supported retrieval mechanisms MUST be consistent with the accessMethod element value(s) specified in the SIA of the associated CA or EE certificate.

-NEW:

 - The publication repository MUST be available using the RPKI Repository Delta Protocol [@!RFC8182].
 The RRDP server SHOULD be hosted on a highly available platform.
-- The publication repository MUST be available using rsync [@!RFC5781] [RSYNC].
-The rsync server SHOULD be hosted on a highly available platform.
-- Support of additional retrieval mechanisms is the choice of the repository operator.
-The supported retrieval mechanisms MUST be consistent with the accessMethod element value(s) specified in the SIA of the associated CA or EE certificate.

 ### Measurements